OXRS-IO/OXRS-IO-WEBSITE/docs/docs/firmware/touch-panel-esp32.md

   "tile": <number>,             // Tile number e.g. 1
   "style": "buttonUpDown",
-  "type": "up"|"down"|"button", // Indicates if touch event was a button press or up/down press "event": "single"|"hold",     // Was the touch event a short or long press "state": "on"|"off"           // The current tile state, included only for button press events }
+  "type": "up"|"down"|"button", // Indicates if touch event was a button press or up/down press "event": "single"|"hold",     // Indicates if a button press was short or long "state": "on"|"off"           // The current tile state (prior to this event), only included for button press events }
 ```
 <Badge type="warning" text="MQTT Topic" vertical="middle" />